Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Natalie Imbruglia

-The fourth excerpt represents the element of Earth.
-It speaks of physical influences and the impact of the unseen on the visible world, and is drawn from Collection of Antiquities by Honore de Balzac:
+The second excerpt represents the present or the deciding factor of the moment, and is drawn from The Marriage Contract by Honore de Balzac: